Optimizing The Design Process

-- Once you’re well armed with history and understanding, if you still feel like it’s a good new product, it’s time for some structured processes like “Sprint” or “Scrum” or others.
+- Once you have history and understanding, if you still feel like it’s a good new product, it’s time for structured processes like “Sprint” or “Scrum” or others.
 Do some research and figure out what will work best for you.

 - Build a Specification Document.
 Make it, then post it visibly.
 This is not a final document, so be prepared to update it frequently as you learn more through design Sprints, testing and customer research.
 Hone the details through the design process.

 With the above now well under way (you’re never done with them), you’re finally ready to dive into the design process.
 Some things like “Sprint” theoretically get into the design process but not really.
-Later Sprints can, but the initial ones pointed at giving you direction should be taken for just that — direction.
-If you do these steps in advance of jumping into the Design > Prototype > Test loop, you’ll be miles, and smiles, ahead.
+Later Sprints can, but the initial ones for giving direction are for just that — direction.
+If you do these steps in advance of the Design > Prototype > Test loop, then you’ll be miles, and smiles, ahead.

 The Costly Pivot Paradigm

 A popular buzzword in business these days is “Pivot”.
 It means making changes to better position the business or product to your customers.
 What it really means is change your ideas till they fit.
-Looking at the above graphic RED line, we see that the cost of a “Pivot” or change can be expensive, especially as more time and effort is put into a product design process.
+Looking at the above graphic RED line, we see the cost of a “Pivot” or change is expensive, especially with more time and effort in the design process.

 The easiest and cheapest time to make changes is in the concept stage.
 If you wait for customer input until an MVP (Minimum Viable Product), you’ve likely wasted a lot of time (and maybe money).
 MVP is a great idea, and so is the concept of “Pivot”.
 However, the buzzword gives a value to the concept that doesn’t belong.
 Do the homework first, and pivot before the MVP, but don’t use your customer as a guinea pig.